WokLibCodeClub/rocket/step3/README.md

 ```
 rmRock = False
 ```
-5. Create a new function called initailRockPositions, we are going to have a special function for the rock's initial position.
-Move most of this code is from from the initialPosition function from step 2.
+5. Create a new function called `initialRockPositions`.
+We are going to have a special function for the rock's initial position.
+Most of this code is from from the initialPosition function from step 2, so you can cut and paste it from there to save typing.
 ```
 def initialRockPosition():
   global rock